minio/docs/source/reference/minio-mc/mc-replicate-add.rst

       The replication rule synchronizes versioned delete operations, delete markers, and existing objects to the remote MinIO deployment.

+      .. versionchanged:: mc RELEASE.2024-03-03T00-13-08Z

+         You can use a configured ALIAS for the ``--remote-bucket`` flag instaed of URL or IP.

    .. tab-item:: SYNTAX

       The command has the following syntax: